IRB News & Updates

 For further information on the IRB, please visit the IRB online at IRB.

-If you are interested in serving on the IRB please complete the google form.
+If you are interested in serving on the IRB please fill out this Google Form or email the IRB Coordinator at irb@csueastbay.edu.
 Your self-nomination will be reviewed and we will notify you if we are able to appoint you to an opening or to the waitlist for future openings

 Thank you for your consideration.
 This appointment will count towards service to the University.